 You might be tempted to conduct a long, tedious explanation about grammar.
 After all, English is notorious for having a ton of rules and even more exceptions to the rules.

 However, it’s important to keep the lesson simple so that your students fully understand.
-Think of it like building blocks: teach one grammar point today, and when the students demonstrate comprehension, add an exception to that rule tomorrow.
+Think of it like building blocks: teach one grammar point today, and add an exception to that rule tomorrow when the students demonstrate comprehension.
 This way you can check in with your students, and nobody gets left behind.

 Have you ever noticed how much time you waste with teacher talk?
 Teacher talk is everything you say in the classroom- “today we will” “I’m going to teach you ” “this is how you do .”